argmaxml/recsplain/docs/source/index.rst

 The Recsplain System makes recommendations and explains them.

-It can recommend items based on:
+It recommends items based on tem similarity or user preferences.

-- Item similarity
-- User preferences
+It explains the recommendations in terms of overall similarity and feature-to-feature similarity.

 Install it in your app, use it with your data, and customize it how you want.